hiiamboris/red-spaces-gitlab-mirror/vids.md

 In all cases, function body is bound to space object, so `space/` prefix is not required to access it's facets (unless actor is shared across multiple spaces).

+For `on-time` event to fire, space's /rate facet should be a positive integer, float or time value.

 ### `focus`

 Sets keyboard focus to the chosen space (and to host face).